Why choose this course

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes:

-Timetables are normally available one month before the start of the semester.
-Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday–Friday).
-Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the Academic Hive.
-View our Timetabling Policy (PDF).
+Course timetables are normally available one month before the start of the semester.
+Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday – Friday).
+Wednesday afternoons are normally reserved for sports and cultural activities.
+The part-time timetable is based on the full-time one, so classes will run on any teaching day.
+View our Code of practice for the scheduling of teaching and assessment (PDF).

 Please note that as our practice-based classes are normally provided by professional translators or interpreters and we may sometimes have to reschedule classes to accommodate professional commitments.